 The academic program works out this goal in terms of the callings, talents, and interests of the extraordinary diversity of people God brings to Trinity.
 We offer an array of programs and a variety of possible courses within each program.
 We also offer an innovative field education program that links study with appropriate field experience.

 At the same time, we believe that scholarly endeavor is a ministry, and one crucial to the proclamation of the Gospel in our day.
-Through the Academic Honors program, academically gifted Masters degree students acquire the skills needed for a future advanced degree by working closely with faculty in the research and production of a thesis.
+Academically gifted Masters degree students acquire the skills needed for a future advanced degree by working closely with faculty in the research and production of a thesis.

 Facilities and Housing